lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 ```

 Notice that under `execution` in the yaml file, we specified a command that will be executed
-when the job starts execution at the server.
+when the job starts execution at the server. (make sure you give right path to data)

 ```
 python3 main.py --cifar_path ${DATA_DIR}/cifar10